Intellectual Property Department

 A: Upon receipt of the application, the examiner will process the application according to the Trade Marks Ordinance and Trade Marks Rules.
 If there is no deficiencies and no opposition, the whole process (from receipt of application to the application being approved) will take as short as six months.

-A: No. Each trademark application may include more than one item of goods and/or services.
-The application fee is HK$1,300 plus a fee of HK$650 per additional class (if any).
+A: No. Each trade mark application may include more than one item of goods and/or services.
+The application fee is HK$2,000 plus a fee of HK$1,000 per additional class (if any).

 Certification, Collective and Defensive trade marks

-A. Defensive registration is available to protect marks that have become exceptionally well-known in Hong Kong.
+A: Defensive registration is available to protect marks that have become exceptionally well-known in the Hong Kong SAR.

 Colour marks